linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 Grossly simplifying, the kernel space is the memory area that is reserved to the kernel while user space is the memory area reserved to a particular user process.
-The kernel space is accessed protected so that user applications can not access it directly, while user space can be directly accessed from code running in kernel mode.
+The kernel space is access protected so that user applications cannot access it directly, while user space can be directly accessed from code running in kernel mode.